|

 The trick is to learn how to turn the effects of organic

+conditions into an aid.
 Typically the greatest natural weather deterrent to a

 golfer